mohansky/nxne/_tours/cycle-tour-of-assam.md

 highlights:
   - Explore the Brahmaputra Valley
-  - Ride along some of India's greatest Wildlife Parks
+  - Visit some of India's greatest Wildlife Parks
-  - Ride across the largest River Island of the world
+  - Explore the largest River Island of the world
   - Meet the Vaishnavite, Animist and the Theravada tribes of eastern India
   - A window into over 12 distinct ethinic groups
   - See some of the greatest Himalayan Rivers